KitKat420/crossyroad-pygame/README.md

 ## crossyroad-pygame functionality

-My version of Crossy Road uses the library, Pygame, that allowed me to implement key controls; an automated car system and paddle; a scoring system and a win condition.
+My version of Crossy Road uses the library, Pygame, that allowed me to implement key controls; an automated car system; a scoring system and a win condition.
 I also went a bit further and used the open method to persist highscores.

 ## Dependencies